-- (1) Irrigation systems should be adjusted to avoid excessive runoff. - (2) Spills of gardening chemicals, fertilizers or soils to non-porous surfaces must be cleaned up, and properly disposed. - (3) Lawn and garden care products must be stored in closed labeled containers; or in covered areas; or off the ground under protective tarps. - (4) Household hazardous waste may not be disposed directly or indirectly to the trash or to the street, gutter or storm drain. - (f) Home Care and Maintenance. - (1) Painting equipment may not be cleaned out in or over streets, sidewalks or gutters. - (2) Action shall be taken to minimize and contain all spills of hazardous materials, if it is safe to do so. - (3) Household hazardous materials must be stored indoors or under cover, and in closed and labeled containers. - (4) Household wash waters (carpet cleaning, mop water, washing machine effluent, other gray water, paint wash-up water, etc.) may not be disposed of to the street, gutter or storm drain or to Receiving Waters.
-Disposal to the sanitary sewer (e.g., through a sink, toilet or floor drain) or to a porous surface is required.
+- (1) Irrigation systems should be adjusted to avoid excessive runoff. - (2) Spills of gardening chemicals, fertilizers or soils to non-porous surfaces must be cleaned up, and properly disposed. - (3) Lawn and garden care products must be stored in closed labeled containers; or in covered areas; or off the ground under protective tarps. - (4) Household hazardous waste may not be disposed directly or indirectly to the trash or to the street, gutter or storm drain.

+(f) Home Care and Maintenance.

+- Painting equipment may not be cleaned out in or over streets, sidewalks or gutters. - (2) Action shall be taken to minimize and contain all spills of hazardous materials, if it is safe to do so. - (3) Household hazardous materials must be stored indoors or under cover, and in closed and labeled containers. - (4) Household wash waters (carpet cleaning, mop water, washing machine effluent, other gray water, paint wash-up water, etc.) may not be disposed of to the street, gutter or storm drain or to Receiving Waters.
+Washing machine effluent and sink wastes may not be discharged to the ground.
+Disposal to the sanitary sewer (e.g., through a sink, toilet or floor drain) or (where not prohibited) to a porous surface is required.